How we engage

 No one sector, much less one bank, has the ability to solve the world’s problems.
 We believe that an inclusive approach is the only way we can make any meaningful positive impact.
 From climate to human rights and financial health, we seek to increase our impact through partnerships and coalition-building.

-For our climate approach we worked with the 2˚ Investing Initiative (2DII) to develop an open-source methodology to measure our loan book and steer it towards global climate goals.
+For our climate approach we worked with the 2˚ Investing Initiative (2DII) to develop an open-source methodology to measure the most carbon-intensive parts of our loan book and steer them towards reaching net zero by 2050.
 We then personally and individually engaged with more than 40 banks interested in the work ING was doing.
 This led to 17 systemically important banks joining the pilot with 2DII.

 Four of these banks joined us in our overarching commitment to steer our loan book in what we called the Katowice Commitment in December 2018.
 This then turned into the UN-led Collective Commitment to Climate Action, which was signed by over 30 banks in September 2019.

 Human rights is also a topic we collaborate on, as part of the Thun Group, the OECD Advisory Group and as part of the steering committee for the Equator Principles.
 We also participate in learning platforms and promote a shared language among banks, for example through the Shift Financial Institution Practitioners Circle and the Shift Business Learning Programme, to name a few.
 See more on our memberships page.

 We seek out open dialogue with our stakeholders, responding to their views and concerns.
 Their input helps us balance competing expectations, address issues in an informed way and, crucially, helps us to improve our business.